adamcheng7/POLI-381-Data-Project/README.md

     - `data_quality_control.qmd`: Quarto Markdown file in R code for data quality control

+    - `data_analysis.qmd`: Quarto Markdown file in R code for data analysis

+- `syntax`-specific files:
     - `bibliography`: Contains the bibliography files used for citations

         - `*.bib`: BibTeX file containing references for documents

-    - `citation_styles/*.csl`: Citation Style Language files used for formatting references
+        - `*.csl`: Citation Style Language files used for formatting references

+    - `tex`: Contains the LaTeX files used for generating publication-ready documents

+        - `*.tex`: LaTeX files containing the code for generating publication-ready documents

+        - `*.cls`: LaTeX class files used for formatting the documents

 ## Software Requirements